rhit-netsos/netsec-public/docs/concepts/tcp.md

 ## Question sheet

 Let's examine the packet capture and see how `telnet` operates.
-First, there will a configuration or negotiation phase; we will not bother ourselves with it, we will simply skip over it.
+First, there will be a configuration or negotiation phase; we will not bother ourselves with it, we will simply skip over it.
 Our first point of interest is when the user enters the username they wish to use for the session.